Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Abstract

 \section{Abstract}

-Most of anomaly detection algorithms are mainly focused on modeling the distribution of normal samples and treating anomalies as outliers.
-However, the discriminative performance of the model may be insufficient due to the lack of knowledge about anomalies.
-Thus, anomalies should be exploited as possible.
-However, utilizing a few known anomalies during training may cause another issue that model may be biased by those known anomalies and fail to generalize to unseen anomalies.
-In this paper, we aim to exploit a few existing anomalies with a carefully designed explicit boundary guided semi-push-pull learning strategy, which can enhance discriminability while mitigating bias problem caused by insufficient known anomalies.
-Our model is based on two core designs: First, finding one explicit separating boundary as the guidance for further contrastive learning.
-Specifically, we employ normalizing flow to learn normal feature distribution, then find an explicit separating boundary close to the distribution edge.
-The obtained explicit and compact separating boundary only relies on the normal feature distribution, thus the bias problem caused by a few known anomalies can be mitigated.
-Second, learning more discriminative features under the guidance of the explicit separating boundary.
-A boundary guided semi-push-pull loss is developed to only pull the normal features together while pushing the abnormal features apart from the separating boundary beyond a certain margin region.
-In this way, our model can form a more explicit and discriminative decision boundary to achieve better results for known and also unseen anomalies, while also maintaining high training efficiency.
-Furthermore, to make the feature learning more efficient, we propose RandAugmented CutPaste which can simulate anomalies by creating local irregularities in normal samples to mitigate the insufficient of anomaly samples.
-Extensive experiments on the widely-used MVTecAD benchmark show that the proposed method achieves new state-of-the-art results, with the performance of 98.8\% image-level AUROC and 99.4\% pixel-level AUROC.
+Most anomaly detection (AD) models are learned using only normal samples in an unsupervised way, which may result in ambiguous decision boundary and insufficient discriminability.
+In fact, a few anomaly samples are often available in real-world applications, the valuable knowledge of known anomalies should also be effectively exploited.
+However, utilizing a few known anomalies during training may cause another issue that the model may be biased by those known anomalies and fail to generalize to unseen anomalies.
+In this paper, we tackle supervised anomaly detection, \emph{i.e.}, we learn AD models using a few available anomalies with the objective to detect both the seen and unseen anomalies.
+We propose a novel explicit boundary guided semi-push-pull contrastive learning mechanism, which can enhance model's discriminability while mitigating the bias issue.
+Our approach is based on two core designs: First, we find an explicit and compact separating boundary as the guidance for further feature learning.
+As the boundary only relies on the normal feature distribution, the bias problem caused by a few known anomalies can be alleviated.
+Second, a boundary guided semi-push-pull loss is developed to only pull the normal features together while pushing the abnormal features apart from the separating boundary beyond a certain margin region.
+In this way, our model can form a more explicit and discriminative decision boundary to distinguish known and also unseen anomalies from normal samples more effectively.
+Code will be available at \url{https://github.com/xcyao00/BGAD}.